JPatel87/locks-of-lush/README.md

 * Signup
 * Logout

-CSS W3 Validator checks, carried out on:
+CSS W3 Validator checks were carried out on the style.css file - no errors found.
-* Stylesheet

-PEP8 checks, carried out on:
+PEP8 checks were carried out on the below files, no errors were found:
 * Root app (locks_of_lush) - urls.py
 * Home - views.py
 * Home - urls.py